Sanctuary of Asclepius at Epidaurus, Greece

 The theatre was discovered during the first systematic excavation of the sanctuary in 1881.
 Its magnificent level of preservation led to the decision to host events consistent with its character and cultural significance.
 Since 1975, the theatre has staged numerous plays from ancient and modern (like Shakespeare and Becket) classical writers.
 In 2017, an initiative was launched—Epidaurus Lyceum—to teach ancient drama to new actors and drama students from around the world.

 By car, the Sanctuary of Asclepius in Epidaurus is approximately two hours from Athens.
 Follow the signs to Corinth.
 After the Corinth Canal, turn right and pass under the highway and follow signs to Epidaurus.
 The theatre parking lot has plenty of spaces for cars and coaches.

 Please keep in mind that the name of the site on signs can vary and it may be written “Epidaurus” or “Epidavros.”
 They both refer to the same location.
 When you are headed to the Sanctuary of Asclepius, don’t be distracted by signs to New Epidaurus or Palaia/Old Epidaurus because they will lead you to a modern coastal town and not to the archaeological site of the sanctuary.

 There are daily buses departing from Athens's central bus station in Kifissos to Epidaurus direct or via Nafplio.
 From the Athens International Airport take the X93 direct bus to the Kifissos bus station.

 When to Visit

 Epidaurus is a year-round destination.
 Weather conditions are especially reliable during the spring and summer.

 Performances in the ancient theatre take place during the Epidaurus Festival in the summer.
-The official program starts in June and ends in August.
-The program includes ancient and modern theatre, opera, dance, music concerts, and visual arts.
+The official programme starts in June and ends in August.
+The programme includes ancient and modern theatre, opera, dance, music concerts, and visual arts.

 How to Visit